 When he was 17, he created a hip-hop band called GRB with his friends Lauren Blackston and Connor.
 Connor was then dropped from GRB and replaced by Rebecca Delaney.
 The group was set up at Walk Tall Performing Arts Acadamy the band broke up after six months.
 Ben sites former Walk Tall Arts Teacher (now an artist) Leon Hudson as the greatest mentor he's ever had.

-Ben, at 25 has now has released two full length album and one EP.
-His first album 'I Made You Think, You Stole My Love' a pop-rock, alternative album in 2015, he then released 'A Little Hope' EP in 2017 a pop concept record called 'Image of Revolution' and is due for another album this year called 'Bulletproof City'
+Ben, now 25 has now has released two full length album and one EP.
+His first album 'I Made You Think, You Stole My Love' a pop-rock, alternative album in 2015, he then released 'A Little Hope' EP in 2017 a pop concept record called 'Image of Revolution' and is due to release another album in the Spring of 2019.

 Ben's third record will be released in 2019 via Amuse.

 Ben first started politics when he joined Medway Youth Parliament at the age of 13.
-He represented his school New Brompton College and youth club GYFC (Gillingham Youth For Christ).
+He represented his school New Brompton College (now known as Brompton Acadamey and youth club GYFC (Gillingham Youth For Christ).
 He later became a cabinet member of youth parliament for the Community Issues sub comitee and then represented the youth parliament on the Medway Youth Trust Youth Forum.
 Whilst at the youth forum he became one of the first youth trustees at Medway Youth Trust.

 In 2010 he joined the Liberal Democrats Party and composed and sang one song for them produced by Peter Cook (Acadamy of Rock) and sang on a song called "Democracy" written and produced by Peter Cook.
 It became the 2010 campaign song.
 He later defected from the Liberal Democrats and joined the Labour Party.

 In 2014 during the Rochester & Strood byelection he worked hard campaigning for the Labour candidate Naushabah Khan.
-During the byelection he opposed a far-right anti-Islam movement called Britain First.
-He was exposed on Facebook by the group as a 'Labour Party Thug' and recieved death threats from supporters of the group.
+During the by-election he opposed a far-right anti-Islam movement called Britain First.
+He was exposed on Facebook by the group as a 'Labour Party Thug' and received death threats from supporters of the group.

-In August 2016, Ben is a member of the left wing socialist movment supporting Jeremy Corbyn called Momentum and also a member and activist of the Labour Party.
+In August 2016, Ben became a member of the left wing socialist movment supporting Jeremy Corbyn called Momentum and is also a member and activist of the Labour Party.

 Ben was bought up Anglican (Church of England) but never believed until August 2013 when he first started attending Kings Church in Chatham where he gave his life to Jesus.
 He was baptised by full emmersion in water in December 2013.
 In April 2014, he moved into Kings Church Comminity and shared a dorm with five other males and lived on a bunk where he learned more about Christianity and the Bible.